 - 1 cup full fat milk or whole milk

 - 1 teaspoon vanilla bean paste

 - 2 egg yolks

 - ½ cup superfine granulated sugar or caster sugar

 - ¼ teaspoon salt

 - 1 teaspoon sugar

-- 3 medium eggs + 1 egg for glazing before baking
+- 3 large eggs + 1 egg for glazing before baking

 Additional Ingredients for Decoration